 Why We Like Los Angeles Multifamily

-Los Angeles is a strong, diverse and economy, with a growing population.
-It is currently experiencing a severe undersupply of rental housing, as renters become an increasing portion of that population due to the prohibitive cost of single family homes.
-Rising interest rates are only putting homeownership further out of reach for most residents.
+Los Angeles is a diverse and economy with a growing population.
+It’s experiencing a severe shortage of rental units, and renters are becoming an increasing portion of the population due to the prohibitive cost of single family homes.
+Recent interest rate increases are only pushing homeownership further out of reach for most residents.
 This has resulted in chronic lack of supply.

-This is contributing to rising real estate values.
-An additional factor is foreign investment, which has increased dramatically in the past 5 years as the rest of the world (China and India, for example) becomes more affluent, and foreign investment in U.S. real estate assets has increased dramatically.
-Despite its political challenges, the U.S. remains the world’s most stable currency, political system, and strongest economy, and the dollar its most stable currency.
+Another factor in the Los Angeles real estate market has been foreign investment.
+In the past decade, the rest of the world (i.e. China and India) has becomes more affluent, and foreign investment in U.S. real estate assets has increased dramatically.
+Despite its political challenges, the U.S. remains the world’s most stable political system, strongest economy, and the dollar its most stable currency.
 In short, this is where the rest of the world parks its wealth.
-As a result, real estate investment in the U.S. from overseas reached a record $351 billion in 2017.
-Coastal, “gateway” cities, like Los Angeles, Miami and New York received the vast majority of this investment.
+Foreign investment in U.S. real estate reached a record $351 billion in 2017.
+And coastal, “gateway” cities like Los Angeles, New York and Miami received the vast majority of this investment.

 This is what we invest in.

 Our returns bear this out.
-During the 2008 real estate crash and recession -- the most severe in the last 50 years -- our investors tripled their money.
-The buildings we owned saw increased demand, due to renters fleeing expensive, high-end apartments, and many homeowners turning into renters.
+During the 2008 real estate collapse and recession -- the most severe in 50 years -- our investors tripled their money.
+The buildings we owned saw increased demand during the recession, due to renter flight from high-end apartments into more affordable ones, and many homeowners turning into renters.

 REASONS TO LOVE MULTIFAMILY

-Investment growth is fueled from multiple sources simultaneously: rent growth, appreciation, loan paydown, depreciation tax benefit, value-add improvements.
+Multiple engines of growth work simultaneously: rent growth, appreciation, loan paydown, depreciation tax benefit, value-add improvements.

-Intelligent use of leverage allows for magnified investment growth.
+Intelligent use of leverage then magnifies this growth.

 Six Fundamentals of Supply and Demand That Multifamily Investors Should Know